SilviaVec/Realtime-Action-Recognition/README.md

 the 1st line is the action, the data folder name, which should start with `"${class_name}_"` and the person's id.
 The 2nd and following lines specify the `staring index` and `ending index` of the video that corresponds to that class.

-Let's take the 1st paragraph of the above snapshot as an example: `stand` is the class, and the frames `12~54` & `63~149` of the video are used for training.
+Let's take the 1st paragraph of the above snapshot as an example: `stand` is the class, the person with id = 0 is considered and the frames `12~54` & `63~149` of the video are used for training.

 ## Classes